Rinfella/zola-ssg/content/Installing kitty terminal.md

 This is just a sample configuration for starter.
 You can deep dive into the [documentations](https://sw.kovidgoyal.net/kitty/conf/) for more detailed guide on how to configure your `kitty` terminal.

-Kitty is one of the most popular terminal emulator among Linux users and has one of the best features like image rendering support, many kitten modules, etc.
+Kitty is one of the most popular GPU-based terminal emulator among Linux users and has one of the best features like image rendering support, many kitten modules, etc.

 # Conclusion

 This is just the tip of the iceberg into customizing your Linux user-interface.
 Since the terminal is one of the most important applications in your Linux system, it is important that you have a good experience with it.
-You can also check out another alternatives like Alacritty, etc.
+You can also check out another alternatives like [Alacritty](https://alacritty.org/), [Warp](https://www.warp.dev/linux-terminal), etc.